Small Goods Lifts: A Complete Guide for UK Businesses

 Travel Height often starts from around 2.5 metres, with most small goods lifts supporting two to four levels.
 Lift speeds are intentionally moderate, prioritising load stability and safety.

 Door and gate configurations vary depending on the layout of the facility.
-Hinged gates, roller shutters and bi-fold designs are common options that save space.
+Hinged gates, roller shutters and bi-fold designs are all common options that allow the goods lift to meet the operational workflow.
+Finishes such as galvanised steel, powder coating or stainless steel are often chosen for food production areas, clean environments, or corrosive environments.

 For most businesses, the biggest benefit of installing a small goods lift is improved efficiency.
 Moving stock vertically becomes faster, more consistent, and less physically demanding than manual handling.